 From March 2016 through February 2017, the Company accrued monthly compensation for the services of two officers in the aggregate amount of \$7,000 per month payable to Syzygy.
 In March 2017 the Company accrued and deferred \$6,000 compensation to each of the two officers.
-The balance payable to Syzygy as of June 30, 2019 was \$84,000 and the accrued deferred compensation aggregated \$12,000.
-These balances accrue without interest.
-No payment terms or schedule has been established.
+The balance payable to Syzygy of \$84,000 and deferred compensation of an aggregate of \$12,000 was paid in August 2019 without interest.